Best Contact Management Software: Top 16 Systems & Databases

 Nutshell’s Gmail Chrome extension seamlessly connects your Google and Nutshell contacts and emails, and syncs and automatically updates Google events with Nutshell activities.
 It also allows you to save emails to Nutshell, sync Google Calendar activities, create tasks, track communication timelines, write notes, and view which emails have been shared with teammates in-app.

 Importing data can produce duplicate leads, so data can become messy if you don’t spot duplicates right away.
 Users note a lack of automated integrations and customizability capabilities (although there are third-party integrations through Zapier).

-Pro plan is $35 per user/per month, billed annually. and $39 per user/per month billed monthly
+Pro plan is $42 per user per month billed annually

-Freshsales, the CRM system in the Freshworks 360 customer engagement suite, provides comprehensive contact management.
+Freshsales CRM is the CRM system of Freshworks.
+It provides comprehensive contact management.
 It offers a contact record with full visibility, including notes, recent conversations, recent activities, time zone, related accounts, and more.

 Lead capture automatically grabs leads from emails.
-You can develop your own lead scoring criteria to find your best leads, and set custom organizational parameters, i.e. ‘sort’ categories.
+You can develop your own lead scoring criteria to find your best leads, and set custom organizational parameters, like sorting categories.
 Overall, the platform is built to help you boost your customer base, scale your business, monitor deals, eliminate mundane tasks, run sales email campaigns, and create efficiencies through data centralization.